Augmented match weighted estimators for average treatment effects: Proposed methodology

-\end{lem} where $(m_{a}f)(e^{*})=m_{a}\left\{f(e^{*})\right\}$.
-Choosing multiple matches from the opposite groups can introduce bias for the unit, as the second, third, and fourth closest matches are further away from the nearest neighbors \citep{stuart2010matching}.
+where $(m_{a}f)(e^{*})=m_{a}\left\{f(e^{*})\right\}$. \end{lem} Choosing multiple matches from the opposite groups can introduce bias for the unit, as the second, third, and fourth closest matches are further away from the nearest neighbors \citep{stuart2010matching}.
 However, obtaining the theoretical value of the optimal $K$ is difficult in practice because Equation (\ref{eq:var_amw}) and (\ref{eq:bias_amw}) have complex forms.
-Hence, we propose a new data-driven CV algorithm (Table \ref{Algorithm}) to choose $K$ to minimize the MSE when constructing the AMW estimator.
-The idea is motivated from the relationship between $Bias\left\{ B(K)\right\} $ and $K$, where the bias will increase at a rate of $K^{2}$, as shown from Equation (12).
-Therefore, the AMW estimator has the smallest bias when $K=1$.
+Hence, we propose a new data-driven CV algorithm to choose $K$ to minimize the MSE when constructing the AMW estimator.
+The idea is motivated from the relationship between $Bias\left\{ B(K)\right\} $ and $K$, where the bias will increase at a rate of $K^{2}$, as shown from Equation (\ref{eq:bias_amw}).
+If $K>\sqrt{n}$, the bias cannot be ignored even with large $n$.
+Intuitively, the AMW estimator has the smallest bias when $K=1$.
 For a set of candidate parameters $K^{(1)},...,K^{(p)}$, we set $K^{(1)}=1$ and treat $\hat{\tau}_{\amw}(K^{(1)})$ as unbiased.
 The $Bias\{\hat{\tau}_{\amw}(K^{(j)})\}$ is calculated as the difference between $\hat{\tau}_{\amw}(K^{(j)})$ and $\hat{\tau}_{\amw}(K^{(1)})$.
 Specially, $Bias\{\hat{\tau}_{\amw}(K^{(1)})\}=0$ and reducing $K$ can help to decrease the bias of the AMW estimator.

 Conversely, the variance of $B(K)$ in (\ref{eq:var_amw}) decreases as $K$ increases, indicating that a larger $K$ can reduce variance.
 Thus, a trade-off problem exists between the variance and bias when constructing the AMW estimator and estimating appreciation $K$ to gain a balance between these factors.
-We use the CV algorithm in Table 2 to choose the optimal $K$ in practice.
-Similarly, the algorithms to get $\hat{\tau}_{AMW}^{t}$ and its variance estimator can mimic the above strategies.
+Besides, we propose a new data-driven CV algorithm to choose $K$ to minimize the MSE when constructing the AMW estimator. \begin{description} \item [{CV-Step1}] For the $j^{th}$ candidate parameter $K^{(j)}$, compute $Var\{\hat{\tau}_{AMW}(K^{(j)})\}$ by naive bootstrap. \item [{CV-Step2}] Split the dataset randomly into two equal halves, compute $\hat{\tau}_{AMW}(K^{(j)})_{1}$ for one half, and $\hat{\tau}_{AMW}(K^{(1)})_{2}$ for the rest.
+Obtain bias as $\hat{\tau}_{AMW}(K^{(j)})_{1}-\hat{\tau}_{AMW}(K^{(1)})_{2}$. \item [{CV-Step3}] Repeat CV-Step2 multiple times to obtain several biases and then take the average of these estimates to obtain a robust estimate of the bias $Bias\{\hat{\tau}_{\amw}(K^{(j)})\}$.
+Compute the MSE by adding the variance of the estimate to the square of the bias. \item [{CV-Step4}] Select the value of $K$ that has the smallest MSE among all options. \end{description} Similarly, the algorithms to get $\hat{\tau}_{AMW}^{t}$ and its variance estimator can mimic the above strategies.